James Earl Jones: 1973–1983: Star Wars and rise to prominence

 In 1973, Jones played Hickey on Broadway at the Circle in the Square Theatre in a revival of Eugene O'Neill's The Iceman Cometh and starred in the title role of William Shakespeare's King Lear opposite Paul Sorvino, René Auberjonois, and Raul Julia at the New York City Shakespeare Festival in Central Park, which was recorded and broadcast in the PBS Great Performances series the following year.
 In 1974, Jones played Lennie on Broadway in the 1974 Brooks Atkinson Theatre production of the adaptation of John Steinbeck's novella, Of Mice and Men, with Kevin Conway as George and Pamela Blair as Curley's wife.

 In 1974, Jones co-starred with Diahann Carroll in the film Claudine, the story of a woman who raises her six children alone after two failed and two "almost" marriages.
 The film is a romantic comedy and drama, focusing on systemic racial disparities black families face.
 It was one of the first major films to tackle themes such as welfare, economic inequality, and the typical marriage of men and women in the African American community during the 1970s.
-Jones and Carroll received widespread critical acclaim and Golden Globe nominations for their performances.
-Carroll was also nominated for an Academy Award for Best Actress.
+Jones and Carroll received critical acclaim and Golden Globe nominations for their performances.
+Carroll was nominated for an Academy Award for Best Actress.

 In 1977, Jones played Balthazar in the television series Jesus of Nazareth.
-That same year, he made his debut in his iconic voiceover role as Darth Vader in George Lucas's space opera blockbuster film Star Wars: A New Hope, which he would reprise for the sequels The Empire Strikes Back (1980) and Return of the Jedi (1983).
+That same year, he made his debut in his iconic voiceover role as Darth Vader in George Lucas's space opera blockbuster film Star Wars: A New Hope, which he reprised for the sequels The Empire Strikes Back (1980) and Return of the Jedi (1983).
 Darth Vader was portrayed in costume by David Prowse in the film trilogy, with Jones dubbing Vader's dialogue in post-production because Prowse's strong West Country accent was deemed unsuitable for the role by director George Lucas.
-At his own request, Jones was uncredited for the release of the first two Star Wars films, though he would be credited for the third film and eventually also for the first film's 1997 "Special Edition" re-release.
+At his own request, Jones was uncredited for the release of the first two Star Wars films, though he was credited for the third film and eventually for the first film's 1997 "Special Edition" re-release.
 As he explained in a 2008 interview:

 When Linda Blair did the girl in The Exorcist, they hired Mercedes McCambridge to do the voice of the devil coming out of her.
 And there was controversy as to whether Mercedes should get credit.
 I was one who thought no, she was just special effects.
 So when it came to Darth Vader, I said, no, I'm just special effects.
 But it became so identified that by the third one, I thought, OK I'll let them put my name on it.

 In 1977, Jones also received a Grammy Award for Best Spoken Word Album for Great American Documents.
 In late 1979, Jones appeared on the short-lived CBS police drama Paris.
-Jones also starred that year in the critically acclaimed TV mini-series sequel Roots: The Next Generations as the older version of author Alex Haley.
+Jones starred that year in the critically acclaimed TV mini-series sequel Roots: The Next Generations as the older version of author Alex Haley.